 What works in everyday life, DOESN’T work with investing.

-If you belong to the group of investors who have under performed the markets or lost money on stocks, don’t worry, you’re not alone.
+If you belong to the group of investors who have underperformed the markets or lost money on stocks, don’t worry, you’re not alone.
 There are many talented and successful mathematicians, doctors, lawyers, and other professionals who are in the same camp.
 They’re smart and successful in their careers, but because they don’t have the right foundation and mental framework for investing, they end up making bad decisions.
 It’s not their fault.

 Research studies by Dalbar Inc, Morningstar, and others point to one glaring fact.
 Individual investors underperform the stock market averages by a large margin because they make bad decisions.
-They consistently buy stocks at prices that are too high, and sell them at prices that are too low.
+They consistently buy stocks at prices that are too high and sell them at prices that are too low.

-The reason that happens is because your lizard (primordial) brain is hardwired to avoid danger and to seek safety and pleasure.
+The reason that happens is that your lizard (primordial) brain is hardwired to avoid danger and to seek safety and pleasure.
 In most areas of life, it’s a recipe for success.
 In investing, it has the exact opposite effect.

-If you invest when the stock market feels safest you’ll be investing most of your money during the latter stages of a bull market.
-This occurred in the late 1990’s and 2005-2007, right before severe market corrections.
+If you invest when the stock market feels safest, you’ll be investing most of your money during the latter stages of a bull market.
+This occurred in the late 1990s and 2005-2007, right before severe market corrections.

 If you sell your stocks when the stock market appears most dangerous such as 2002 and 2008, you’ll miss the ensuing stock market rally and the tremendous rise in prices that follow.